 Furthermore, the student is able to

-of sets, relations and functions
+a. determine properties of sets, relations and functions

 10. construct a proof by mathematical induction